Virtual Boy Wario Land: Retrospective coverage

-Retrospective commentary for Virtual Boy Wario Land has been more favorable, being celebrated as one of the best Virtual Boy games.
+Retrospective commentary for Virtual Boy Wario Land has been more favorable, being lauded as one of the best Virtual Boy games.
 Agustin Olvera and Stephen Smith of Kombo felt that its cavernous setting helped the Virtual Boy emphasize subtle visual details, while Plays Dave Halverson returned to the game often and praised it for not getting tiresome to replay.
 AllGames Scott Alan Marriott found the game fun, highlighting Wario's controls and diverse moveset, as well as the detailed graphics and bosses, but noted its short duration.
 Nintendo Lifes Dave Frear lauded the game's use of the 3D effect in the visual design and replayability, but lamented the lack of additional levels.
 Retro Gamer opined that the background gimmick helped enhance an otherwise "traditional" platformer, while the Australian video game talk show Good Game felt that more could have been done with its visuals.

 Writing for 1Up.com and Nintendo World Report, Neal Ronaghan enjoyed the background gimmick but felt that it did not work as well as it could in exploring the concept.
 GamesRadar called Virtual Boy Wario Land a "legitimately awesome" platformer despite its lacking "3D" gimmick, while Kotakus Ben Bertoli felt that it was unappreciated at release due to its platform.
 Polygons Kyle Hilliard stated that, despite being less popular than all other Wario games, it was the best Wario game.
 He discussed how, even though it was his first time playing it, he felt nostalgic due to its use of familiar elements from the first Wario Land entry.
 He also praised the 3D effects, particularly the boss battles.
 Several outlets hoped to see it re-released on other Nintendo platforms, specifically the Nintendo 3DS, including IGN, GamesRadar, Destructoid, and Retronauts.